TheRealAnonymous008/quartz/content/details/natural sciences/geography/The Earth and Insolation.md

 	* At latitudes closer to the Equator, the insolation is more focused and comes at a direct angle and thus, they receive more insolation.
 	* By contrast, at latitudes closer to the Poles, the insolation is spread out over a wider area and they receive less.
 	* The larger the **zenith angle**, the farther the energy has to travel through the atmosphere. *Thus, the atmosphere at higher latitudes absorb more of the energy*.
-	* A more precise, empirical formulation of the above can be found in [[$Exploring Physical Geography by Reynolds|Reynolds Ch.
+	* A more precise, empirical formulation of the above can be found in [[Exploring Physical Geography by Reynolds|Reynolds Ch.
 2.16]]
 # Insolation and Earth's Surface
 * Considering various natural mechanisms, the *Earth has a low average but highly variational surface albedo*.
 This albedo is important since it determines *heat balance*.
 	* *Land gets warmer at a much faster rate than the ocean*.
 This is because of the specific heat capacity of water compared to rocks.
 Also, water tends to transfer this heat to latent heat (i.e., evaporation)